alexandrebuffet/embed-block-for-matterport/readme.txt

 = Installation from within WordPress =

 1. Visit **Plugins > Add New**.
-2. Search for **Embed Matterport**.
+2. Search for **Embed Block for Matterport**.
-3. Install and activate the Embed Matterport plugin.
+3. Install and activate the Embed Block for Matterport plugin.

 = Manual installation =

-1. Upload the entire `embed-matterport` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `embed-block-for-matterport` folder to the `/wp-content/plugins/` directory.
 2. Visit **Plugins**.
-3. Activate the Embed Matterport plugin.
+3. Activate the Embed Block for Matterport plugin.

 == Frequently Asked Questions ==